How secured auto loans work

 A secured auto loan is a loan that uses the car you are purchasing as collateral for the loan.
 To do this, the lender will keep the car title as a guarantee for repayment if you cannot pay the loan back.
+Holding the title allows the lender to prevent the sale or trade of the car if the amount won’t cover the amount due — unless the borrower pays the difference.

 Secured auto loans usually have terms up to 84 months — longer than most unsecured auto loans.
 While the process of getting a secured auto loan is similar to the process of getting an unsecured loan, it is important to consider the benefits and drawbacks.